aRTISTICgREIEM/aRTISTIC.gREIEM/README.md

 # aRTISTIC.gREIEM
-# hi this is my artistic project
+# hi this is my artistic space!
-# wellcome